Do you have a small business, or are thinking about starting a business?

 Here is accounting information, not theory, but real information, about how to do your own bookkeeping. (or at least how to understand it so you can talk to your Accountant!)

-Chart of Accounts - one of the first steps in setting up your own small business accounting system.
+Chart of Account - one of the first steps in setting up your own small business accounting system.
 Get some bookkeeping help on setting up your own Chart of Accounts here.

 Accounting Journals - get accounting help on simple accounting journals for your small business accounting